CovertLab/vEcoli/README.md

 ## Background

-Vivarium-ecoli project is a port of the Covert Lab's [E. coli Whole Cell Model](https://github.com/CovertLab/wcEcoli) to the [Vivarium framework](https://github.com/vivarium-collective/vivarium-core).
+Vivarium-ecoli is a port of the Covert Lab's
+[E. coli Whole Cell Model](https://github.com/CovertLab/wcEcoli) to the [Vivarium framework](https://github.com/vivarium-collective/vivarium-core).